-An initial beneficiary, which is not a term used in the proposed regulations, is any beneficiary who could receive distributions of income or principal of the trust, which distributions are not contingent upon, nor delayed until, the death of another trust beneficiary who did not predecease (and is not treated as having predeceased) the participant.43 Note that such a beneficiary is often referred to in the language of the trust agreement as a "primary beneficiary."
+An initial beneficiary, which is not a term used in the proposed regulations, is any beneficiary who could receive distributions of income or principal of the trust, which distributions are not contingent upon, nor delayed until, the death of another trust beneficiary who did not predecease (and is not treated as having predeceased) the participant.
+Note that such a beneficiary is often referred to in the language of the trust agreement as a "primary beneficiary."
 The trust acts of many states refer to "qualified beneficiaries," which include but are not limited to primary or initial beneficiaries.
 In an accumulation trust, only initial (primary) beneficiaries and secondary beneficiaries are countable.
-A secondary beneficiary is any beneficiary who is entitled to receive a benefit after the death of an initial beneficiary or the termination of the initial beneficiary's entitlement to receive benefits.44 Any other beneficiary who is entitled to receive a benefit only after the death of a secondary beneficiary or the termination of a secondary beneficiary's entitlement to receive a benefit is not countable unless the beneficiary can also be treated as a secondary beneficiary.45
+A secondary beneficiary is any beneficiary who is entitled to receive a benefit after the death of an initial beneficiary or the termination of the initial beneficiary's entitlement to receive benefits.
+Any other beneficiary who is entitled to receive a benefit only after the death of a secondary beneficiary or the termination of a secondary beneficiary's entitlement to receive a benefit as a secondary beneficiary's entitlement to receive a benefit only after the death of a secondary beneficiary can also be treated as a secondary beneficiary.